Skip to content

 Solfeggio Frequencies 174 Hz to 963 Hz

-The nine classical tones of the solfeggio tradition — 174, 285, 396, 417, 528, 639, 741, 852, 963 Hz — plus the research that separates what's supported from what isn't.
+The nine classical tones of the solfeggio tradition (174, 285, 396, 417, 528, 639, 741, 852, 963 Hz), plus the research that separates what's supported from what isn't.

 The Nine Solfeggio Frequencies

 The solfeggio scale is a set of nine tones at specific frequencies: 174, 285, 396, 417, 528, 639, 741, 852, and 963 Hz.
-Each has been associated with specific effects in traditional sound-healing practice — 528 Hz with repair and balance, 432 Hz with harmony, 396 Hz with releasing fear.
+Each has been associated with specific effects in traditional sound-healing practice: 528 Hz with repair and balance, 639 Hz with connection, 396 Hz with releasing fear.

 What the Research Actually Shows